andredsferreira/andre-kb/md_notes/cnet/cnet-dhcp.md

 usually set retransmission timers for requests if they receive no response from the server.

-*DHCP Relay Agent*: Responsible for facilitating the communication between the clients and servers.
-Specially used when the DHCP server is located in a different network or subnetwork.
+*DHCP Relay Agent*: A DHCP relay agent is reponsible for forwarding DHCP requests and replies when the DHCP server is in a different network or subnetwork than it's clients.
+This is needed because by default most requests are broadcasts which do not cross routers.
+DHCP relay agents are usually routers or layer 3 switches.
+When a relay agent receives a DHCP message it adds it's own address to the *giaddr* field and forwards as unicast to the DHCP server.

 ## DHCP Address Allocation Mechanisms